Fish-in-a-Barrel/Nixie/readme.md

 ![Architecture BlockDiagram](./readme/architecture.svg)

 ### Main Processor
-A Microchip PIC16F15224 8-bit microcontroller is the main processing unit of the clock.
+A [Microchip PIC16F15224](https://ww1.microchip.com/downloads/aemDocuments/documents/MCU08/ProductDocuments/DataSheets/PIC16F15213-14-23-24-43-44-Microcontroller-Data-Sheet-40002195.pdf) 8-bit microcontroller is the main processing unit of the clock.
 It controls the boost converter while managing and coordinating the other hardware modules.

 ### Power
 ![Power](./readme/power.svg)

-A Diodes Incorporated AP33772 is used to negotiate with a PD source for the input power.
+A [Diodes Incorporated AP33772](https://www.diodes.com/assets/Datasheets/products_inactive_data/AP33772.pdf) is used to negotiate with a PD source for the input power.
 The AP33772 is controlled by the main MCU via I2C.
 The AP33772 requests 12V from the power source, which supplies the boost converter.

 The AP33772 also provides a dedicated 5V power source.
-This is a low amperage source, so it is only used to drive the MCU and UI.
+This is a low current source, so it is only used to drive the MCU and UI, which are needed during power-up.
 A separate 78L05 regulator (powered by the 12V from USB VBUS) provides 5V power to all of the other devices.

 Finally, the AP33772 provides over-current and over-voltage protection features.

 ### User Interface
-A 128x32 OLED display (driven by an SSD1306) is used to display status and diagnostics information.
+A 128x32 OLED display (driven by an [SSD1306](https://cdn-shop.adafruit.com/datasheets/SSD1306.pdf)) is used to display status and diagnostics information.
 A rotary encoder with detent is used to scroll through the different display pages, and to select timezone and DST support.
 The OLED pixel data is sent over I2C.

 ### Real Time Clock
-An RTC module provides an accurate time source for the clock.
+A [DS3231](https://www.analog.com/media/en/technical-documentation/data-sheets/ds3231.pdf) RTC module provides an accurate time source for the clock.
 It is the source of the time/date displayed and is only updated if it differs from the GPS time.
 The RTC module is also equiped with a battery backup.
 This allows the clock to display time/date immediately after power-on instead of having to wait several minutes for valid GPS data.
 RTC data is sent over I2C.

 ### GPS
-The GPS module provides a reference time to initialize the RTC.
+The [U-Blox NEO-6M](https://content.u-blox.com/sites/default/files/products/documents/NEO-6_DataSheet_%28GPS.G6-HW-09005%29.pdf) GPS module provides a reference time to initialize the RTC.
 The module streams standard NMEA messages to the primary MCU over UART serial.
 Time/date are decoded from these messages.

 ### Nixie Drivers
 Each Nixie tube has a driver board.
-This board has a Microchip PIC16F15243 MCU in I2C client mode receiving commands from the primary MCU.
+This board has a [Microchip PIC16F15243](https://ww1.microchip.com/downloads/aemDocuments/documents/MCU08/ProductDocuments/DataSheets/PIC16F15213-14-23-24-43-44-Microcontroller-Data-Sheet-40002195.pdf) MCU in I2C client mode receiving commands from the primary MCU.
 This client MCU drives the Nixie pins and provides features such as digit cross-fading and cathode maintenance.

 ## Project Components